 - management of operations in response to the COVID-19 pandemic; - management of medical emergencies; - infection prevention and control (IPC); - decontamination of reusable dental instruments; - governance arrangements and review of the report of the visits undertaken by the Registered Provider in line with Regulation 26, where applicable; and - review of the areas for improvement identified during the previous care inspection (where applicable).

 2.0 Profile of service

-This is a registered dental practice with eight registered places providing general dental services, private and National Health Service (NHS) treatment without sedation.
+This is a registered dental practice with one registered place providing general dental services.

 3.0 Service details